datarhei/restreamer-edge/README.md

 * [NJS](https://github.com/nginx/njs) for the rtmp-authentification
 * [Clappr-Player](https://github.com/clappr/clappr) as HLS-player to embed your stream upon your website (no Adobe Flash)
 * [FFmpeg](http://ffmpeg.org) to create snapshots and live-transcode (if enabled) each is pushing streams to 240p, 360p, 480p and 720p
+* [Let's Encrypt](https://github.com/letsencrypt/letsencrypt) to secure NGINX by a verified certificate

 ## Docker startup